-A formal grievance may be made when informal processes have not resolved a work-related issue and when a faculty member believes that he or she has been discriminated against on the basis of race, national origin, age, sex, disability or status as a veteran or that a violation of policy has occurred concerning working conditions, employment practices, individual rights, academic freedom, or due process (in matters not related to promotions and tenure).
+A formal grievance may be made when informal processes have not resolved a work-related issue and when a faculty member believes that he or she has been discriminated against on the basis of race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity, or status as a veteran, or that a violation of policy has occurred concerning working conditions, employment practices, individual rights, academic freedom, or due process.
 Complaints regarding promotions and tenure are addressed in the Faculty Personnel Policies section of this manual.
 Issues relating to salary increases, fringe benefits, and non-renewals of non-tenured track appointments are excluded from the formal grievance definition.